 The WIPP PA described in the CCA includes an assessment of the impacts of drilling scenarios on the performance of the repository.
-The number of deep and shallow boreholes drilled per square kilometer are parameters used in PA calculations for WIPP inadvertent intrusion scenarios, and are based on actual drilling rates within the Delaware Basin over the last 100 years as required by 40 CFR 194.33.
-These data are reported in Appendix DEL of the CCA.
+The number of deep and shallow boreholes drilled per square kilometer are parameters used in PA calculations for WIPP inadvertent intrusion scenarios, and are based on actual drilling rates within the Delaware Basin over the past 100 years prior to the time at which a compliance application is prepared as required by 40 CFR Part 194.33.
+These data were reported in Appendix DEL of the CCA.

 The results of DBDSP activities will build on the existing database.
-The collection of additional information about drilling activities and practices in the Delaware Basin will provide information to determine whether the drilling scenarios, assumptions, and probabilities used in the PA continue to be valid during each annual reporting cycle and for recertification..
+The collection of additional information about drilling activities and practices in the Delaware Basin will provide information to determine whether the drilling scenarios, assumptions, and probabilities used in the PA continue to be valid during each annual reporting cycle and for recertification.

-Implementation of the DBDSP is the responsibility of the M&OC Long-Term Regulatory Compliance Section.
+Implementation of the DBDSP is the responsibility of the M&OC Environmental Monitoring Section.
 Support in assessing the results of the program is provided by the SA Computational Support Department.